 When it comes to storytelling dad is king

 Sorry moms, but studies suggest that children whose fathers do most of the bedtime storytelling develop stronger language skills than those kids whose moms are the prime story master.

 Why?
-Well it is thought that the dads are more likely to get creative and improvise than moms.
+Well, it is thought that dads are more likely to get creative and improvise than moms.
 By diverging from common narratives fathers are able to keep the little ones on their toes, encouraging greater creativity and imagination.

 Give me a good bedtime story?

 One bedtime story scientifically guaranteed to help your little one drop off to sleep promptly is The Rabbit Who Wants to Fall Asleep by Swedish author Carl-Johan Forssén Ehrlin.
 Instead of simply coming up with a nice story, author Ehrlin consulted sleep psychologists and therapists to develop a fiendishly smart book that progressively nudges the reader closer and closer to the edge of sleep.

 The book makes us of a plethora of linguistic tricks, involving repetition, subliminal suggestions, the use of repeated yawns and the repetition of the child who is reading the book’s name.